George D'Souza

-George Ricardo D'Souza (born 30 April 1994) is an Indian professional footballer who plays as a left-back for FC Bengaluru United on loan from Odisha FC in the Indian Super League.
+George Ricardo D'Souza (born 30 April 1994) is an Indian professional footballer who plays as a left-back.

-Early life and career
+Early life

 D'Souza was born on 30 April 1994 in Goa.
 D'souza started his youth career from Sanquelim based academy, Sesa Football Academy in 2010.

 Career

 Sporting Clube de Goa

 D'Souza began his senior career by signing for the goan club Sporting Clube de Goa in 2016.
 He represented for the club in Goa Professional League.
 D'Souza made 20 appearances for the club and scored four goals and assisted three before leaving for Odisha FC.

 Odisha FC

 On 3 June 2020, D'Souza signed for the Indian Super League club Odisha FC on a two-year contract.
 D'Souza made his debut for the club on 6 December 2020 against Mumbai City FC which they lost 2–0.
 He was included in starting eleven on his debut match.
 He played his second and last match of the season on 27 February 2021 in the all-time highest scoring game in the history of Indian Super League against SC East Bengal, where they won with a jaw dropping score of 6–5.